FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/user_rights_overview/user_rights_copilot.md

     "title": "3.
 Define client user rights ", "linkTitle": "3.
 Define client user rights",
     "weight": "230"
-}This section describes the <span class="code">copilot.misc.createprocessasuser</span> parameter.
+}This section describes the `copilot.misc.createprocessasuser` parameter.

-When using <span class="mc-variable suite_variables.Central_GovernanceName variable">Central Governance</span>
+When using {{< TransferCFT/centralgovernancename  >}}

-By default this parameter is set to NO and user authentication is controlled by <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>.
+By default this parameter is set to NO and user authentication is controlled by .
 Setting this to YES allows system user authentication via a client, such as web services, if there were a Central Governance failure.
-This setup requires that users be known on both the system and on <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>, meaning an LDAP directory.
+This setup requires that users be known on both the system and on , meaning an LDAP directory.

 > **Note:**
 >
 > Configuration changes should be managed by Central Governance.

-When using standalone <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span>
+When using standalone {{< TransferCFT/transfercftname  >}}

 When set to YES, user authentication is controlled by the system where Transfer CFT is installed and the Transfer CFT Copilot server starts a process under the connected user.
 Note that the default value is platform specific.
 When set to NO, actions made on the configuration are done with the user that **started** the Transfer CFT Copilot server.